OS-EDA/Course/Chapter_03_Design_and_example_pick/c03_summary.md

 References for selfstudying digital design are listed.

 #### Set of ready-to-use design examples
 The available set of design examples for the training sessions gets introduced.
 The features and complexity of each of the design examples will be examined and displayed in a training session.
+Each participant will choose one example to work with for the duration of the course.

 #### choosing an example
 The training of chapter 3 is the first session in which the participants will work on the computer workstations.
 A set of basic explanations and system tools gets introduced.
 This includes the following items: